Caledonian Railway lines to Edinburgh: Haymarket, Barnton, and Granton and Leith Docks

-The Caledonian obtained an act of Parliament giving it authorisation to build a line to Cramond Brig, a rural location west of Granton, on 25 July 1890.
+The Caledonian obtained an act of Parliament, the Caledonian Railway (Additional Powers) Act 1890 (53 & 54 Vict. c. cxxxi) giving it authorisation to build a line to Cramond Brig, a rural location west of Granton, on 25 July 1890.
 This was a speculative branch intended to open up new residential districts, in collaboration with a property developer.
 The line opened as a branch from the Granton Dock line at Craigleith on 1 March 1894.
 Cramond Brig was renamed Barnton from 1903.
 So lucrative was the development of new residential areas that the Caledonian considered extending to form a loop to Corstorphine, returning to Edinburgh, but this was never achieved and it was the North British Railway that built to Corstorphine.

 The Leith harbour authorities extended the dock facilities in 1902, further east from the former location; the emphasis was on coal export.